Carbon-Knight/cloverly_microservice/README.md

   <h3 align="center">Cloverly Microservice</h3>

   <p align="center">
-    This is a microservice that was built to (blank) for the Carbon Knight application.
+    This is a microservice that was built to provide information about carbon footprints  for the Carbon Knight application.
     <br />
     <a href="https://github.com/Carbon-Knight/cloverly_microservice"><strong>Explore the docs »</strong></a>
     <br />